 Overview: Our philosophy is that delivering a partial solution to the user quickly is almost always better than delivering a complete or perfect solution at the end of a contract, on the first attempt.
 Consistent with that, mistakes will occur.
-No software is bug-free, and so it is unrealistic and unnecessary to insist on that, except where certain safety matters are concerned.3 Code that does most things right will still be useful while a patch is being identified and fielded.
+No software is bug-free, and so it is unrealistic and unnecessary to insist on that, except where certain safety matters are concerned.
+Code that does most things right will still be useful while a patch is being identified and fielded.
 How gracefully software fails, how many errors are caught and resolved in testing, and how rapidly developers patch bugs are excellent measures of software development prowess.

-3 The Department and its suppliers (due to the requirements of the contracts to which they are bound) often resort to blanket pronouncements about safety and security, which often lead to applying the most extreme measures even when not needed; this risk-averse approach to treating everything as a grave
+&lt;sup>6 The Department and its suppliers (due to the requirements of the contracts to which they are bound) often resort to blanket pronouncements about safety and security, which often lead to applying the most extreme measures even when not needed; this risk-averse approach to treating everything as a grave risk to cyber security or safety has been labeled by the DIB as a "self-denial of service attack."
+While cybersecurity is clearly critical for software systems, the Department needs to rely on product managers who use judgment to make subtle, nuanced, and risk-based judgments about trade-offs during the software development process.